MithrilJS/mithril.js/docs/stream.md

 ---

-##### Stream.HALT
+##### Stream.SKIP

-A special value that can be returned to stream callbacks to halt execution of downstreams
+A special value that can be returned to stream callbacks to skip execution of downstreams

 ---